top of page

 05

-Group Members: Lay Chee Leng, Liu Zeyuan, Shen Pingchuan
+Group Members: Lay Chee Leng, Liu Zeyuan, Shen Pingchuan, Li Jiaxin, Fang Xinyu

-This project seeks to employ state-of-the-art electro-fabrication technology for the nanoscale engineering of chiral structures to tap on the potential of chiral induced spin selectivity (CISS) to discriminate enantiomers based on electronic effects.
-We also seek to investigate how chiral nanostructures may be applied in asymmetric catalysis probing the question of whether structural chirality can be transferred to molecular chirality.
-This will shed light into the mechanism behind CISS as well as the nature of chirality in various forms namely, structural and molecular chirality.
+We seek to investigate how chiral nanostructures may be applied in asymmetric catalysis, probing the question of whether nanoscale chirality can be transferred to molecular chirality.
+This work will shed light into the origin of biomolecular homochirality and also absolute asymmetric synthesis.

 bottom of page